conjurinc/debify/README.md

 ## Usage with docker-compose

 As of v1.10.0, both the `test` and `sandbox` subcommands support the `--net` switch.
 This allows you to specify a network to which the Conjur appliance container should be attached.

 There are a variety of ways to make use of this feature.
-One possiblity is creating a network using `docker network create`, then attaching both the docker-compose services, as well as the Conjur appliance container created by debify, to it.
+One possibility is creating a network using `docker network create`, then attaching both the docker-compose services, as well, as the Conjur appliance container created by debify, to it.

 As a (somewhat contrived) example, create a new docker network: